-It must be noted in that regard that an examination of the substance of the Commission's principal claim does not necessarily require the Court to take a view on the question whether the amendments made in 1995 transformed the pre-existing 1949 Agreement and 1980 Protocol into a new agreement.

-It is clear from the file and from the oral argument before the Court that the amendments made in 1995, described in paragraph 28 of the present judgment, had the effect of totally liberalising air transport between the United States of America and the Republic of Finland by ensuring free access to all routes between all points situated within those two States, without limitation of capacity or frequency, without restriction as to intermediate points and those situated behind or beyond ('behind, between and beyond rights') and with all desired combinations of aircraft ('change of gauge').
+46 It must be noted in that regard that an examination of the substance of the Commission's principal claim does not necessarily require the Court to take a view on the question whether the amendments made in 1995 transformed the pre-existing 1989 Agreement into a new agreement.
+47 It is clear from the file and from the oral argument before the Court that the amendments made in 1995 to the 1989 Agreement, described in paragraph 28 above, had the effect of totally liberalising air transport between the United States of America and the Republic of Austria by ensuring free access to all routes between all points situated within those two States, without limitation of capacity or frequency, without restriction as to intermediate points and those situated behind or beyond ('behind, between and beyond rights') and with all desired combinations of aircraft ('change of gauge').
 That total freedom has been complemented by provisions concerning opportunities for the airlines concerned to conclude code-sharing agreements and by provisions furthering competition or non-discrimination, in relation to CRSs for example.

-- It follows that the amendments made in 1995 to the 1949 Agreement and 1980 Protocol have had the effect of creating the framework of a more intensive cooperation between the United States of America and the Republic of Finland, which entails new and significant international commitments for the latter. - It must be pointed out, moreover, that the amendments made in 1995 provide proof of a renegotiation of the 1949 Agreement and the 1980 Protocol in their entirety.
+48 It follows that the amendments made in 1995 to the 1989 Agreement have had the effect of creating the framework of a more intensive cooperation between the United States of America and the Republic of Austria, which entails new and significant international commitments for the latter.
+49 It must be pointed out, moreover, that the amendments made in 1995 provide proof of a renegotiation of the 1989 Agreement in its entirety.
 It follows that, while some provisions of the agreement were not formally modified by the amendments made in 1995 or were subject only to marginal changes in drafting, the commitments arising from those provisions were none the less confirmed during the renegotiation.
-In such a case, the Member States are prevented not only from contracting new international commitments but also from maintaining such commitments in force if they infringe Community law (see, to that effect, Case C-62/98 Commission v Portugal [2000] ECR I-5171 and Case C-84/98 Commission v Portugal [2000] ECR I-5215). - The finding in the preceding paragraph applies, in particular, to access to intra-Community routes granted to airlines designated by the United States of America.
-Even if, as the Finnish Government maintains, that access originates in commitments entered into in 1980, it is clear from Route Table I, Section 1, of Annex I to the 1980 Protocol, as amended in 1995, that access for carriers designated by the United States of America to intra-Community routes was, at the very least, reconfirmed in 1995 in the context of the exchange of traffic rights agreed by the two States.
+In such a case, the Member States are prevented not only from contracting new international commitments but also from maintaining such commitments in force if they infringe Community law (see, to that effect, Case C-62/98 Commission v Portugal [2000] ECR I-5171 and Case C-84/98 Commission v Portugal [2000] ECR I-5215).

+The finding in the preceding paragraph applies, in particular, to access to intra-Community routes granted to airlines designated by the United States of America.
+Even if, as the Austrian Government maintains, that access originates in commitments entered into before 1992, it is clear from Part 1 of Annex I to the 1989 Agreement, concerning the list of routes, as amended in 1995, that access for carriers designated by the United States of America to intra-Community routes was, at the very least, reconfirmed in 1995 in the context of the exchange of traffic rights agreed by the two States.

-- The same is true of the clause on the ownership and control of airlines, the wording of which, as set out in paragraph 29 above, was already included in the initial version of the 1949 Agreement.
-Furthermore, it must be regarded as undisputed that, as the Advocate General rightly pointed out in paragraphs 136 to 138 of his Opinion, the amendments made to the 1949 Agreement and the 1980 Protocol in their entirety in 1995 affect the scope of the provisions, such as that clause, which were not formally modified by the amendments or were modified only to a limited extent. - It follows that all the international commitments challenged in the principal claim must be assessed in relation to the provisions of Community law cited by the Commission in support of that claim which were in force at the time when those commitments were entered into or confirmed, namely, in any event, in 1995. - Since the Court is in a position to rule on the principal claim, there is no need to rule on the alternative claim.
-The way in which the alternative claim is formulated shows that examination of it depends, not upon the extent to which the principal claim is allowed, but upon whether the Court considers itself to be in a position to rule on that claim.
+The same is true of the clause on the ownership and control of airlines, the wording of which, as set out in paragraph 29 above, was already included in the 1989 Agreement.
+Furthermore, it must be regarded as undisputed that, as the Advocate General rightly pointed out in paragraphs 136 to 138 of his Opinion, the amendments made to the 1989 Agreement in its entirety in 1995 affect the scope of the provisions, such as that clause, which were not formally modified by the amendments or were modified only to a limited extent.

+It follows that all the international commitments challenged in the principal claim must be assessed in relation to the provisions of Community law cited by the Commission in support of that claim which were in force at the time when those commitments were entered into or confirmed, namely, in any event, in 1995.